-- 1. Meet with transcript evaluator or an admissions counselor to discuss the credit in question. - 2.
-If there is no resolution in step one, meet with the Dean of Admissions/Student Services to further discuss the matter. - 3.
-If there is no resolution in step two, the student will be directed by the Dean of Admissions/Student Services to meet with the Vice President for Instruction and Corporate Services to further discuss the matter.
+- 1. Meet with transcript evaluator or an admissions counselor to discuss the credit in question. - If there is no resolution in step one, meet with the dean of admissions/student services to further discuss the matter. - If there is no resolution in step two, the student will be directed by the dean of admissions/student services to meet with the provost to further discuss the matter.

-If a student's request is denied by the Vice President for Instructional and Corporate Services and further appeal is requested, the Vice President for Instruction and Corporate Services will direct the student to file an appeal to: Articulation and Transfer Appeals Review Committee, Ohio Board of Regents, 30 East Broad Street, 36th floor, Columbus, Ohio 43215-4314.
+If a student's request is denied by the provost and further appeal is requested, the provost will direct the student to file an appeal to: Articulation and Transfer Appeals Review Committee, Ohio Board of Regents, 30 East Broad Street, 36th floor, Columbus, Ohio 43215-4314.

 Students appealing the transfer of their credits will need to provide the College with appropriate materials to aid in determining applicable transfer credit.

 The Appeals Review Committee shall review and recommend to institutions the resolution of individual cases of appeal from transfer students who have exhausted all local appeal mechanisms concerning applicability to transfer credits at receiving institutions.